Slip-Up: a puff or a few cigarettes during your quit attempt.

 Relapse: a return to smoking regularly.

 Most people who try to quit have setbacks.
-It’s a common part of the quitting journey.

 If you’ve had a slip-up (a puff or a few cigarettes during your quit attempt) it’s natural to feel bad but it’s also a warning to take seriously.